 The following tables set forth Ollie's Bargain Outlet Holdings, Inc.'s selected historical consolidated financial and other data for the periods ending on and as of the dates indicated.
 We derived the consolidated statement of income data and consolidated statement of cash flow data for fiscal years 2014 and 2013 and our consolidated balance sheet data as of January 31, 2015 and February 1, 2014 from our audited consolidated financial statements and related notes thereto included elsewhere in this prospectus.
+We derived the consolidated statement of income data and consolidated statement of cash flow data for successor period 2012 (described below), predecessor period 2012 (described below), fiscal year 2011 and fiscal year 2010 from our audited consolidated financial statements and related notes thereto included estatement of cash flow data and consolidated statement of income data and consolidated statement of statement of income data and consolidated statement of statement of income data and consolidated financial statements and related notes thereto not included in this prospectus.
 We derived the consolidated statement of income data and consolidated statement of cash flow data for successor period 2012 (described below), predecessor period 2012 (described below), fiscal year 2011 and fiscal year 2010 from our audited consolidated financial statements and related notes thereto not included in this prospectus.
-We derived the consolidated statement of income data and consolidated statement of cash flow data for the thirty-nine weeks ended October 31, 2015 and November 1, 2014 and our consolidated balance sheet data as of October 31, 2015 from our unaudited condensed consolidated financial statements and related notes thereto included elsewhere in this prospectus.
+We derived the consolidated statement of income data and consolidated statement of cash flow data for first quarters 2015 and 2014 and our consolidated balance sheet data as of May 2, 2015 from our unaudited condensed consolidated financial statements and related notes thereto included elsewhere in this prospectus.